 AM I REQUIRED TO GET A COVID TEST / VACCINATION?

-ALL visitors, interns, and guests must be fully vaccinated for Covid-19.
-We require a negative antigen test within 3 days of your arrival to Bimini.
+ALL interns must be fully vaccinated for Covid-19.
+We may require a negative antigen test within 3 days of your arrival to Bimini.

 ARE THE START DATES FLEXIBLE?